Buchs, St. Gallen: Education

 In Buchs about 65.8% of the population (between age 25–64) have completed either non-mandatory upper secondary education or additional higher education (either university or a Fachhochschule).
 Out of the total population in Buchs, As of 2000, the highest education level completed by 2,338 people (22.5% of the population) was Primary, while 3,871 (37.2%) have completed Secondary, 1,035 (10.0%) have attended a Tertiary school, and 505 (4.9%) are not in school.
 The remainder did not answer this question.

 Buchs is home to the NTB Interstate University of Applied Sciences of Technology Buchs.
 The NTB is part of the Fachhochschule Ostschweiz, FHO which is a recognized University of Applied Sciences.
 NTB offers Bachelor of Science and Master of Science degrees in a few engineering subjects.

-The International School Rheintal, Pre K-12, provides a balanced program of instruction in English designed to meet the intellectual, physical, social and emotional needs of the child.
-ISR is authorized to offer all three International Baccaulaureate Programs; Primary Years Program, Middle Years Program and the Diploma Program.
+The International School Rheintal, Pre K-12, provides instruction in English.
+It is authorized to offer all three International Baccaulaureate Programs; Primary Years Program, Middle Years Program and the Diploma Program.